SH.03 - Campus Policies

 The Federal Drug-Free Workplace Act of 1988 became effective March 18, 1989, and by Executive Proclamation of the Governor of Oklahoma, dated March 31, 1989, all Oklahoma agencies, boards, and commissions are directed to adopt and issue policies implementing its provisions.
 In addition, the Drug-Free Schools and Communities Act (DFSCA) and Part 86 of the Department of Education’s General Administrative Regulations require each institution of higher education to certify that it has developed and implemented a drug and alcohol abuse education and prevention program.

 The Tulsa Community College Board of Regents has complied by enacting the following policy:

 - The unlawful manufacture, distribution, dispensation, possession nor use of drugs or alcohol in the workplace, on College property, or as part of College-sponsored activities is strictly prohibited.
-Provided however, the use of alcohol may be permitted by the College at College-sponsored or College-authorized activities as approved the Vice President for Administration and Chief Operating Officer.
+Provided, however, the use of alcohol may be permitted by the College at College-sponsored or College-authorized activities as approved by the TCC President or designee.

 The Board of Regents directs the President to develop procedures and programs to ensure compliance for the College community.

 SH.03.E – Drug and Alcohol Prevention Program for Students and Employees

 Tulsa Community College recognizes its responsibility as an educational institution to promote a healthy and productive learning environment.
 To that end and based on the policies established by the Tulsa Community College Board of Regents and state and federal laws, the College has established a program to aid in the prevention of drug and alcohol abuse by its students and employees.
 A copy of this program can be found under the consumer portal and the employee self-service port of My TCC.